ARM-software/lisa/doc/source/revent.rst

 Each event entry structured as follows:

- * An unsigned integer representing which device from the list of device paths this event is for (zero indexed).
+ * An unsigned short integer representing which device from the list of device paths this event is for (zero indexed).
 E.g. Device ID = 3 would be the 4th device in the list of device paths.
- * A signed integer representing the number of seconds since "epoch" when the event was recorded.
+ * A unsigned long integer representing the number of seconds since "epoch" when the event was recorded.
- * A signed integer representing the microseconds part of the timestamp.
+ * A unsigned long integer representing the microseconds part of the timestamp.
  * An unsigned integer representing the event type
  * An unsigned integer representing the event code
  * An unsigned integer representing the event value